AlfnRU/roundcube-password_recovery/README.md

 ### Install

  1. Place this plugin folder into plugins directory of Roundcube
  2. Add 'password_recovery' to $config['plugins'] in your Roundcube config
+ 3. Rename 'config.inc.php.dist' to 'config.inc.php'
+ 4. Configure the credentials to access the postfix database in the config.inc.php file